How Do Law Schools Make Admission Decisions?

 An essay on actual experiences and past accomplishments has more value to the committee than speculation about future accomplishments.
 Any noteworthy personal experience or accomplishment may be an appropriate subject, but be sure to do more than just state it.
 Describe your experience briefly but concretely, and explain why it had value to you.

 Law schools want diverse, interesting classes that represent a variety of backgrounds.
-A candidate who applies to law school several years after his or her undergraduate education, and who has succeeded in a nonacademic environment, may be seen by a law school as more motivated than one who continues his or her education without a break.
+A candidate who applies to law school several years after their undergraduate education, and who has succeeded in a nonacademic environment, may be seen by a law school as more motivated than one who continues their education without a break.